Word@Work, Let God's Word energise your working day!

 Matthew 25:31-33

-These verses describe the core of what will happen when Jesus comes again.
+These verses describe the core of what will happen when Jesus comes again (Matthew 16:27).
 The whole event will be cosmically awesome – the glorious presence of Jesus surrounded by every single angel.
 He will be seen to be the King of everything and everyone, and nobody will argue that He is not.
-Such obvious authority and power will make everybody come to Him.
-How, we do not know (just as we do not know how males and females of every type of animal came to Noah's Ark), but they will.
+Such obvious authority and power will make everybody come to Him; those who love Him will come in grateful joy, and those who have despised Him will be judged by their lives (Revelation 20:11-15).

 The Family Inheritance